 Nondiscrimination

-The Board prohibits discrimination and harassment on any basis protected by law, including but not limited to, an individual’s perceived or actual race, color, national or ethnic origin, religion, sex, age, mental or physical disability or perceived disability, pregnancy, familial status, economic status, veterans’ status, sexual orientation or marital status, or because of the perceived or actual race, color, religion, sex, sexual orientation, national or ethnic origin, marital status, age, mental or physical disability or perceived disability, pregnancy, familial status, economic status, veterans’ status of any other persons with whom the individual associates.
-This policy prevails in matters concerning staff, students, the public, educational programs and services and individuals with whom the Board does business.
+The Board prohibits discrimination and harassment on any basis protected by law, including but not limited to, an individual’s perceived or actual race, color, national or ethnic origin, religion, sex, age, mental or physical disability or perceived disability, pregnancy, familial status, economic status, veterans’ status, marital status, or because of the perceived or actual race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, marital status, age, mental or physical disability or perceived disability, pregnancy, familial status, economic status, veterans’ status of any other persons with whom the individual associates.
+This policy prevails in matters concerning employees, students, the public, educational programs and services and individuals with whom the Board does business.

-The College prohibits discrimination and harassment, including but not limited to, in employment, assignment and promotion of personnel; in educational opportunities and services offered students; in student assignment to classes; in student discipline; in location and use of facilities; in educational offerings and materials; and in accommodating the public at public meetings.
+The College prohibits discrimination and harassment, including but not limited to, in employment, assignment and promotion of personnel; in educational opportunities and services offered to students including admissions; in student assignment to classes; in student discipline; in location and use of facilities; in educational offerings and materials; and in accommodating the public at public meetings.

 The Board directs the President and designees to develop policies and procedures to accomplish these purposes, and to do so by involving staff in their development, to announce them generally to staff and public, and to provide for their implementation.

 The President shall appoint and make known the individuals to contact on issues concerning the